Contact

 What is a Sling?

 A sling is a strip of mesh which restores the support to the urethra and bladder neck.
 Women who have lost this support can leak urine when they cough, laugh, sneeze, or bear down, because it is difficult for the bladder outlet to stay closed when it suddenly moves.
 When it is forced open slightly, urine leaks out.
 The sling is a surgical procedure where an incision is made in the vaginal wall and the sling is then positioned between the vagina and urethra.
 The strip of mesh is passed behind the pubic bone in either a U shaped or V shaped fashion to sit like a hammock so that when you bear down, it limits the movement of the bladder outlet.
-Slings are about 80-90% effective for treating stress incontinence.
+Slings are extremely effective for treating stress incontinence and becoming completely dry.

 Is it Vaginal Mesh?